itsoulltd/CoreDataStack/README.md

 # CoreDataStack
-### How to initialize a core-data-context using CoreDataStack
+### How to initialize a core-data-context using CoreDataStack:

 	//Lets say you have a core-data model named: CoreDataTest.xcdatamodeld file
 	//where usually all models are laied down.